OptareSolutions/newcandidates/README.md

 1. You will start a videoconference with one of the NetApps developers and you will share your screen so the interviewer can help you if you need any assistance.
 2. Interviewer will give you access to a private repository where you will find a markdown file explaining the assignment.
-3. You will have 30 minutes to upload the solution to github.
+3. You will have 30 minutes to work on it, and, ideally, upload the solution to github.

 **Make sure you connect to https://appear.in/netapps-interview at the scheduled time!**